Robinette'S Apple Haus &Amp; Winery

 History of Robinette’s Apple Haus & Winery

 The Robinette family purchased the farm where the Apple Haus and Winery are currently located back in 1911.
-The entire family loaded fruits in their wagon to sell at the Grand Rapids Market on a regular basis as a means of providing for their family, as well as to the community as a whole.
+The entire family loaded fruits in their wagon to sell at the Grand Rapids Market regularly to provide for their family and the community as a whole.

-In 1973, the family opened the Apple Haus in order to cater to consumer demand for their services.
-Since then, the family has continued to run the farm and expand Robinette’s into what currently stands today.
+In 1973, the family opened the Apple Haus to cater to consumer demand for their services.
+Since then, the family has continued to run the farm and expand Robinette’s into what it is today.

 The farm still maintains these fruit trees, but has started expanding in 1971 with the Cider mill, followed by donuts in 1972, the Apple Haus and 1973, the gift barn in 1985, and the winery in 2006.
 Other additions have included pies, lunches, and more added every year.